Circus Circus in Las Vegas has been a staple of the north end of the Strip since its opening in 1968.

 Tips and Tricks for Making the Most of Your Free Circus Show

 - Grab a drink!
-We typically stop into a convenience store and snag a beer to go for any free show we attend in Las Vegas.
+I typically stop into a convenience store and snag a beer to go for any free show I attend in Las Vegas.

 - Arrive early to your desired show if you want to get a seat as seating is limited.